UIUC-iSchool-DataViz/is445_obuobg_spring2025/week14/lecture14p1.md

 <img src="../week13/images/week13.png">

 notes:
-we've been doing some stuff with Jekyll and we'll finish up a few things and then get a special guest lecture!
+we've been doing some stuff with Streamlit and we'll finish up a few things and then get a special guest lecture!

 ---